HX Fighter Program: Winner

 The Finnish newspaper Iltalehti reported a rumor that several foreign and security policy sources had confirmed the Finnish Defense Forces recommendation of the F-35 as Finland's next fighter.
 Apparently, the same sources pointed to the F-35's capability and expected long lifespan as key reasons for it winning out over its rivals.

 The F-35 was officially declared the winner by the Finnish government during a press conference on 10 December 2021.

+The expected cost of the 64 F-35A Block 4 is €4.7 billion (or $5,3 billion) or $83M per aircraft.